ataractic/ataractic/README.md

-living by ongoing freedom from distress and worry.
+living by ongoing freedom from distress and worry